Gaussian Process Surrogate Models for Neural Networks

-\paragraph{Results.} \cref{fig:varysinex} displays the \gls{nn} predictions and the kernel of the corresponding \gls{gp} surrogate at different iterations of \gls{nn} training.
-The kernel function, which is given in \cref{eq:smk_kernel}, reflects how the similarity between function values varies with the distance between their input points.\footnote{Since the \gls{smk} is a stationary covariance function, we graph against the distance between input points rather than the absolute value of the input points themselves.} The structure of the learned kernel reflects the properties of the \gls{nn} family: Initially, the learned kernel only captures low frequencies in the \gls{nn}'s predictions---reflected in the long period of the kernel---consistent with the spectral bias of \textcite{rahaman19a}.
-However, as training progresses, the periodicity of the learned kernel reflects both low and high frequencies.
+The kernel function, which is given in \cref{eq:smk_kernel}, reflects how the similarity between function values varies with the distance between their input points.\footnote{Since the \gls{smk} is a stationary covariance function, we graph against the distance between input points} The structure of the learned kernel reflects the properties of the \gls{nn} family: Initially, the learned kernel only captures low frequencies in the \gls{nn}'s predictions---seen in the long period of the kernel---consistent with the spectral bias of \textcite{rahaman19a}.
+However, with more training, the periodicity of the surrogate kernel reflects both low and high frequencies.
 Consistent with this, the spectral density exhibits a wider range of frequencies.

-\subsection{Reproduction: Depth pathologies in randomly initialized \glspl{nn}}
+\subsection{Reproduction: Depth pathologies in randomly initialized NN}

 Hyperparameter selection in \glspl{nn} is not always theoretically grounded.
-Many recent studies thus characterize how different hyperparameter choices (\eg depth, width) affect the properties of \glspl{nn} at random initialization~\parencite{schoenholz2017deep,yang2019,Xiao2018DynamicalIA}.
-Towards that end, recent work showed that increasing depth could actually induce pathologies in randomly initialized \glspl{nn} \parencite{Labatie2019CharacterizingWV, duvenaud2014pathologies}.
+Many recent studies thus characterize how hyperparameter choices affect the properties of \glspl{nn} at random initialization~\parencite{schoenholz2017deep,yang2019,Xiao2018DynamicalIA}.
+Towards that end, recent work showed that increasing depth can actually induce pathologies in randomly initialized \glspl{nn} \parencite{Labatie2019CharacterizingWV, duvenaud2014pathologies}.
 For example, \textcite{duvenaud2014pathologies} proved that increasing depth in a certain class of infinitely wide \glspl{nn} produces functions with ill-behaved derivatives.
-As a result, these functions are quickly varying in the input space.

 We empirically study a similar pathology---quick variation in input space---that emerges in randomly initialized, finite-width, finite-depth \glspl{nn}.
-To do this, we fit \gls{gp} surrogates to randomly initialized \gls{nn} ensembles of varying depths and activation functions and inspect how the learned kernels change with depth.
+To do this, we fit \gls{gp} surrogates to randomly initialized \gls{nn} ensembles with varying depths and activations.
 If \glspl{nn} exhibit this pathology, the learned covariance will decay sharply with distance.

-\paragraph{\Gls{nn} hyperparameters.} We consider families of \glspl{nn} of varying activation functions (\gls{sin} $(a \sin(bx+c)$) and \gls{relu} ($\max(0, x)$)) and varying depths (from 16 to 512 layers).
-From each family, we sample an ensemble of 50 randomly initialized \glspl{nn}, each with 128 hidden units in each layer.
-We randomly initialize \gls{nn} weights about zero with weight variance $\sigma_w^2=1.5$ and bias variance $\sigma_b^2=0.05$.